QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

     plt.legend()
     plt.show()

-The policies are indeed close
+The policies are indeed close.

 Exercise 4